 The mouthwatering event will be held at Camana Bay’s expansive Festival Green, offering the ideal space for an anticipated 5,000 attendees to feast, sip, and savour some of Cayman’s tastiest fare.

 Camana Bay has been home to Taste of Cayman since 2008, helping grow the family-friendly festival into one of Cayman’s premier events.
+Taste of Cayman originally started off as a chilli cook-off between chefs from a group of restaurants that made up the Cayman Islands Restaurant Association.
+Three decades later, Taste of Cayman is one of the biggest culinary events in Grand Cayman – and promises a night of fun, entertainment and mouthwatering food.
 Now celebrating its 31st year, the event is the largest annual fundraiser for the Cayman Islands Tourism Association.
 This year it will be held on Saturday, Jan.
 26, with gates opening at 5 p.m.

 “Everyone knows Taste of Cayman Food and Drink Festival is the largest and most delicious food festival in the Cayman Islands,” Theresa Leacock-Broderick, president of the Cayman Islands Tourism Association, enthused.
 “The 2019 event promises to be bigger and better than ever before.”

 Highlights are set to include the Experience Room, designed to be the ideal way for attendees to get up close and personal with some of the best in Cayman’s food and drink industry.